apache/druid/docs/api-reference/automatic-compaction-api.md

 ### Get compaction status and statistics

-Returns the status and statistics from the auto-compaction run of all datasources which have auto-compaction enabled in the latest run.
-The response payload includes a list of `latestStatus` objects.
+Retrieves the status and statistics from the automatic compaction run of all datasources which have automatic compaction enabled in the latest run.
+Returns a list of `latestStatus` objects.
 Each `latestStatus` represents the status for a datasource with automatic compaction enabled.

 The `latestStatus` object has the following keys:
 * `dataSource`: Name of the datasource for this status information.